 This next couple of places are not on the Puerto Rico Tourism Company "coffee tour" list, though they offer a tour …

-The next couple places supposedly offer tours or educational areas that are open to the public.
+The next couple places supposedly have their farms that are open to the public.
 They don’t have tours and are ore of a coffee shop and/or restaurant.
 I tried contacting them using the information provided by the Puerto Rico Tourism Company, but had no luck getting answers via phone/email.
 Maybe you will have better luck.

 Hacienda Lareno in Lares.
 I hear there is no tour, but you can take pictures of the farm and buy coffee — 897-3643 or maybe 787-316-4939